 Students may take 3 credits of either HIST 716 or HIST 717 as a substitute for 3 credits in one colloquium.

-Within the first semester after completing 9 credits (including two of the following courses: HIST 712, HIST 713, a colloquium and/or seminar), Option B students are subject to an academic review.
+Within the first semester after completing 9 credits (including two of the following courses: HIST 712, HIST 713, a colloquium and/or seminar), Master's Essay students are subject to an academic review.
 The Review is a one- to two-hour meeting involving the student, the student’s Major Professor and two other members of the History Graduate Faculty who will serve as examiners for the student’s comprehensive exam.
-With the assistance of his or her Major Professor, the student must prepare a reading list for the comprehensive exam in advance of the Review.
-The Review involves an evaluation of the student’s academic progress in master’s coursework, two unrevised course papers, and the reading list for the comprehensive exam.
+The Review involves an evaluation of the student’s academic progress in master’s coursework, two unrevised course papers, and a proposal for a Master's Essay.

 Urban Historical Studies Specialization